 The City and County have entered into a prisoner housing agreement under which the County houses certain prisoners for the City in the County Jail.
 The City's annual payments previously included an amount to pay debt service on a portion of the County's bonds issued to construct and improve its jail facilities, however 2015 was the final year of debt service.
-The City's payment in 2021 was \$4,516,527.
+The City's payment in 2021 was \$4,632,512.
 The agreement continues until 2023 with an option to extend for four additional terms of five years each.

-The City has a year lease with Enterprise FM Trust for fourteen vehicles to be used by the Police Department.
-Monthly payments of \$20,035 began in 2022 with an additional \$395 per vehicle due at the end of lease.
+The City entered into a one-year lease with Enterprise FM Trust in 2022 for fourteen vehicles to be used by the Police Department.
+Total payments of \$30,323 were paid in 2022 and \$28,822 have been paid in 2023, with approximately \$5,157 due per month.

-The City also has the following 4 leases for vehicles and equipment used by the Department of Public Service.
+The City also has the following 8 leases for vehicles and equipment used by the Department of Public Service.

 2018 Sewer Cleaning Truck - 5-year lease with PNC Equipment Finance for the purchase of 1 sewer cleaning truck for the Department of Public Service.
 Annual lease payments of \$57,387 began on October 15, 2018 and end on October 15, 2023.
 The City has an option to purchase the truck at the end of the lease for \$150,000.
+This lease was assigned to Huntington in 2020.

 2018 Street Sweepers - 5-year lease with PNC Equipment Finance for the purchase of 2 street sweepers for the Department of Public Service.
 Annual payments of \$73,849 began on December 10, 2018 and end on September 10, 2023.
+This lease was assigned to Huntington in 2020.